Utah Energy Flows

 Utah Electricity and Natural Gas Prices

 As of June 2014, Utah had the second lowest residential natural gas prices in the country.

-As of August 2013, Utah’s industrial and commercial electricity prices were among the ten lowest in the country.
-Industrial electricity prices were 13 percent lower than the national average, and commercial prices were 19 percent lower.
+As of June 2014, Utah’s industrial and commercial electricity prices were the 7th lowest for industrial and 11th lowest for commercial.
+Industrial electricity prices were 15 percent lower than the national average, and commercial prices were 19 percent lower.
 (Source: Energy Information Administration)

 Download the original 10-Year Strategic Energy Plan